RFID (Radio Frequency Identification) technology is fast replacing obsolete ways and technologies of asset tracking and inventory management.

 System architecture of RFID subsystem

-Modern asset tracking and inventory management solutions relies on an RFID subsystem of a logistics mobility solution that supports a number of application domains.
+Modern asset tracking and inventory management systems rely on an RFID subsystem of a logistics mobility solution that supports a number of application domains.

-Various software components working in unison to extract and process information, including UIN, from RFID tags form an inventory management solution.
+Various software components working in unison to extract and process information, including UIN, from RFID tags form an inventory management software.

 In a typical enterprise setup, various RFID readers are placed inside warehouses, transports and strategic points connecting them including every entry and exit.